 In 1996, Reverend John Leaver formed the Association of Ecumenical Schools of Victoria Inc with four foundation schools.
-In 2000 the Association was closed and replaced by Victorian Ecumenical System of Schools Ltd (VESS).
+In 2000 the Association was replaced by Victorian Ecumenical System of Schools Ltd (VESS).
 In 2019 the System became known as Ecumenical Schools Australia which better reflects the membership and direction of the network.

 ‘Ecumenical’ generally refers to a collaborative spirit between different Christian churches.
 While the members of Ecumenical Schools Australia are very different in their denominations and levels of faith practice, ‘Ecumenical’ captures well the way member schools interact with one another.

 Our representation of ecumenism means that member schools: